Ignitetechnologies/Privilege-Escalation/README.md

 # Privilege Escalation Cheatsheet (Vulnhub)

-This cheatsheet is aimed at the CTF Players and Beginners to help them understand the fundamentals of Privilege Escalation with examples.
-It is not a cheatsheet for Enumeration using Linux Commands.
+This cheatsheet is aimed at CTF players and beginners to help them understand the fundamentals of privilege escalation with examples.
+It is not a cheatsheet for enumeration using Linux Commands.
 Privilege escalation is all about proper enumeration.
-There are multiple ways to perform the same tasks.
-We have performed and compiled this list on our experience.
+There are multiple ways to perform the same task.
+We have performed and compiled this list based on our experience.
 Please share this with your connections and direct queries and feedback to [Hacking Articles](https://twitter.com/hackinarticles).

 [1.5]: https://raw.githubusercontent.com/Ignitetechnologies/Windows-Privilege-Escalation/main/linked.png
 [1.6]: https://www.linkedin.com/company/hackingarticles/